EvoLib/evo-lib/README.md

 ### 🧠 Planned: Neural Networks & Neuroevolution

 Support for neural network-based individuals and neuroevolution strategies is currently in development.

+> ⚠️ **This project is in early development (alpha)**.
+Interfaces and structure may change.
+Feedback and contributions are welcome.

 ---